A privacywall for Windows (Vista, 7, 8, 10), designed to dismantle built-in data

 you even exit the program.

-Q: After running Blackbird I have problems connecting to my LAN.
+Q: After running Blackbird I have problems with my LAN / VPN connection.
 Do you even test, bro?

 Q: Startup scanner shows red stuff even after applying Blackbird.
 Why?